Niall-/yaml-to-fstab/README.md

 - [ ] Accept input via stdin
 - [ ] Specify where to write the output (e.g., the tool is being ran on a remote system)
+- [ ] Add a flag to set a default value, if any, for fs_mntops
+- [ ] Additional flags for --smart-fsck to optionally disable fsck on /boot, swap, or remote filesystems

+LIMITATIONS:
+- Currently fs_mntops is always prepended with `defaults` even if the yaml file provides option values
+- Currently there is no support for per-entry dump or fsck options in the yaml parsing, --smart-fsck will attempt to provide some defaults with root being 1 and everything else being 2, but there's also no support for changing this for filesystems that you may not want to fsck

 ## Compiling and running
 Rust and Cargo are required, please see [Install